eiskalteschatten/BookJournal/README.md

 - Export book as PDF
 - Find new source for high-resolution book covers
 - Book type field: eBook, Paperback, Hardback, etc
+- Choose book color automatically based on the primary color of the bookcover when the bookcover changes and no color is already set

 ### 0.6.0
 - Link books (relates to, is translation of, etc)